ActianCorp/df-cassandra-connector/README.md

 The current implementation has a couple of limitations:

 * The Cassandra Writer expects the keyspace and table it updates to exist beforehand.
-* The Cassandra Reader currently has no support for the inet, uuid, list, map, set or timestamp data types.
+* The Cassandra Writer currently has no support for the inet, uuid, timeuuid, list, map, or set data types.
 * Query parameters are bound by position only.